AI Video in 2024: Everything You Need to Know

 The whole process of generating a video happens using AI text-to-video generators.
 In most cases, video generation tools generate engaging videos based on input (text, images, descriptions).

-The most common use case for this type of AI video generation is text-to-speech, which can be used for training, promo, how-to videos, and more.
+The most common use case for this type of AI video generation is AI text-to-speech, which can be used for training, promo, how-to videos, and more.

 Using an AI video generator, you can say goodbye to cameras, actors, and microphones and create your videos directly from your browser.
 We think it’s pretty cool. 😉